AdobeDocs/commerce-php/src/pages/developer/validate/test-component.md

 ---
-group: php-developer-guide
-title: Test your component
+title: Test Your Component | Commerce PHP Extensions
+description: Learn what type of testing you should do when developing an Adobe Commerce or Magento Open Source component.
 ---

+# Test your component

 ## Unit and integration tests